EU agency: AstraZeneca vaccine safe, will add clot warning

 LONDON (AP) — The European Union's drug regulatory agency said Thursday that the AstraZeneca vaccine doesn't increase the overall incidence of blood clots and that the benefits of using it outweigh the possible risks, paving the way for European countries to resume dispensing the shots.

+France, Italy and Germany promptly announced they will start using the vaccine again on Friday.
+Spain, Portugal and the Netherlands said they will do so next week, though Spain said it might exclude certain groups to minimize any danger.

-Several nations, including Germany, France, Italy and Spain, had suspended their use of the vaccine over the past week following reports of clots in a few dozen of the millions of people across the continent who have gotten the shot.
-The question was whether the vaccine had anything to do with the clots.
+More than a dozen nations around the world had suspended their use of the vaccine over the past week following reports of clots in a few dozen of the millions of people across Europe who have gotten the shot.
+The question was whether the vaccine had anything to do with the clots and whether any action needed to be taken.

-Italian Premier Mario Draghi welcomed the finding by a committee of the European Medicines Agency and immediately announced Italy would resume administering AztraZeneca's vaccine as early as Friday.

-Germany, France and others had said they would wait for the EMA's determination before deciding whether to start using the vaccine again.

 She added: “If it were me, I would be vaccinated tomorrow.”

 However, she said the agency “still cannot rule out definitively a link” between certain rare types of blood clots and the vaccine.
-The EMA recommended adding a description of these cases to the vaccine leaflets so health workers and patients would be aware.
+The EMA recommended adding a description of these cases to the vaccine leaflets.

-The burgeoning safety questions raised fears that the debate would seriously undermine public confidence in AstraZeneca's vaccine, which is key to efforts to immunize some of the world's poorer countries, and further slow the lagging vaccination drive across the 27-nation EU at a critical moment when infections are rising at an alarming rate.
+The debate raised fears that the safety questions would seriously undermine public confidence in AstraZeneca's vaccine, which is key to efforts to immunize some of the world's poorer countries, and further slow the lagging vaccination drive across the 27-nation EU at a moment when infections are rising at an alarming rate.
+Europe also relies on Pfizer's and Moderna's vaccines.

+French Prime Minister Jean Castex said he would be getting an AstraZeneca shot on Friday “to show we can have complete confidence” in it.

 Clots that form in the arms, legs or elsewhere can break free and travel to the heart, brain or lungs, causing strokes, heart attacks or other deadly blockages.